The Simon Gaunt Postgraduate Travel Grant

 Award recipients will be asked to present a short report on the activities enabled by the grant, which may appear in the Society’s publication the French Studies Bulletin.

 Applications will be judged on the quality and feasibility of the objectives to be achieved during the study abroad, and the projected outcomes of the award for the applicant and for their research field.
-Projects should be designed to take place within the calendar year 2025.
+Projects should be designed to take place within the calendar year 2026 (prior to 1st January 2027).

 How to apply